sushidev-team/print-api/README.md

 Default: true

 Provide a boolean value if you want to wait for the complete answer of the postBackProcess.

+#### autodelete
+Default: false

+Provide a boolean value if you want to delete the file on the first download attempt.

 If set to false the return value "uploaded" will always be false.